evangipson/rime/README.md

 ## Ring of Warmth
 - In [session 16](#session-16), [Finn](#finnegan) attempts to identify a ring from a waitress in [The Blue Clam](#the-blue-clam)
 - When this ring is worn, and attuned to, this ring helps protect the wearer from the cold elements, keeps the wearer quite warm

+## Unknown Cool Magical Rod
+- In [session 19](#session-19), [Sfen](#sven) discovered the unknown cool magical rod on a desecrated goblin corpse
+- Nobody in the party could decipher what it is
+- It is inscribed with some strange old language

 # Notes
 ## Chardolyn Note